-Having a visually pleasing home is important for homeowners that want to entertain guests, though establishing a relaxing, safe residence is important as well.
+Having a visually pleasing home is important for homeowners that want to entertain guests, though establishing a relaxing, safe residence is essential as well.
 Your home should reflect your goals and personality.

 However, many homeowners do not have the funds when first starting out to create their idealized “dream home.”
 Knowing how to achieve the largest effects for the decorating dollar, when combined with the ability and willingness to perform fixes and enhancements themselves, can turn even a modest decorating budget into a decorating success.

 Having a beautiful, expressive home is nice, but expenses such as rent or mortgage and groceries are essential.
 Also, home decorating does not have a time limit, so waiting weeks or months for the next appliance or piece of furniture is acceptable.

 You should honestly calculate your after-tax income, deduct non-negotiable expenses, set aside a small amount for entertainment and relaxation, then allocate a portion of the remaining funds to home decoration.
 Whenever possible, avoid paying for home decorations with credit cards, payday loans, and other debt-generating sources.
 It is better to wait than to make your current situation worse.

 Become Familiar with Prices before Making a Purchase